 Avalon's Ambassador Entertainer Bar will make your jaw drop.
 Not only is it aesthetically pleasing but nothing was spared in this fully-equipped galley and wet bar combo.
-It has a Corian-like counter surface with an electric refrigerator and a built-in sink with stainless faucet.
+It has a Corian-like counter surface with an electric refrigerator and a built-in sink with a stainless faucet.

 There are even hidden cold-storage compartments.
 Avalon really utilized every square inch of volume in this bar.
 There's not much empty space to speak of.
 You can cook your meals at the aft prep center and take your plate to an illuminated bistro table.

 On the bistro table is a curved stainless double wine bottle holder, but the coolest thing is a hidden wine rack beneath them that raises with only the push of a button.